 - partition serial number

 - partition name

 - primary authentication status (activated or not)

 - · partition auto-authenticate status

-- user lock-out statue
+- · user lock-out statue

 - HSM serial number

 - HSM label

 - HSM firmware version

-partition show [<partition\name>]
+partition show [-partition <partition_name>] [-all]

+Option Shortcut Parameter Description

-Parameter Shortcut Description <partition_name></partition_name> Specifies the name of the partition for which to display information.
+-partition -р <partition_name></partition_name> Specifies the name of the partition for which to display information.
 By default information about all partitions is shown.
 Obtain the partition name by using the partition list command.

+-all -a All partitions